stigkj/gradle-executable-jar-plugin/README.md

-# Executable Jar Plugin for Gradle
+# Executable Jar plugin for Gradle

 The Executable Jar plugin creates an executable jar from your project with all its dependencies embedded.